bodowinter/hassemer_winter_2018/README.md

-# Analysis for Hassemer & Winter (2018), "Decoding gestural iconicity"
+# Analysis for "Decoding gestural iconicity"

 This is the analysis for Hassemer and Winter (2018).
 This repository is a rebirth of the following repository, which is kept open for transparency's sake: